ID fraud protection

 Most credit card providers will monitor your account for suspicious activity and will contact you if there are transactions that don't fit in with your usual spending patterns to check they are legitimate.
 However, this is not a failsafe so it's important to check your statements, and report cards missing as soon as you realise.

 Bank accounts with assistance

 Packaged bank accounts usually come bundled with travel, breakdown and mobile insurance in return for a monthly fee.
 ID theft assistance can sometimes be included, though the level of cover varies.

 The service they offer often provides little more than what a bank should do if fraudulent payments have been made from your account or someone has used your identity.
 They're not worth getting if that's all you want them for, and often offer little more than an advice line.

-Some do come with more than that though, so if you're planning to use the other benefits too, see our Packaged Account Analyser for more.
+Some do come with more than that though, so if you're planning to use the other benefits too, see our Packaged Bank Accounts guide for more.